 Here's a sneak peak of the beginning of the talk...

-It's hard to believe it's been eight years since Shark Tank aired my pitch.
+It's hard to believe it's been nine years since Shark Tank aired my pitch.
 I can say without a doubt that A LOT has happened since my time in the tank.

 If you're an entrepreneur, I have a sneaking suspicion you'll relate to my timeline below....
 (Read more below by clicking READ MORE.)